- Apply to School of Pharmacy via PharmCAS beginning in mid-July. Deadline for submission of PharmCAS application was

 Prerequisite coursework must be completed at a U.S. or foreign accredited institution of higher education.

 All applicants must take the PCAT within five years of the admissions cycle.
 The Pharmacy College Admissions Test (PCAT) is required.
 To insure that test scores are received in time for consideration by the Committee on Admissions, applicants are advised to take the test during the summer or fall administrations of the exam.
 Applicants are encouraged to take the exam at one of the earliest test dates.
 PCAT scores are to be sent to PharmCAS (be sure to use PCAT code 104).
 A composite PCAT score above the 50th percentile is preferred.

 Three (3) letters are required, one letter from a math/science faculty instructor and two additional letters from: another faculty member (any subject area), employer, academic advisor, pharmacist or other health care provider.
-References should be from individuals who have the ability to evaluate the candidates academic abilities including written and oral communication skills, motivation, integrity, intellectual curiosity, empathy, problem solving, and critical thinking skills at the collegiate level.
-The third recommendation letter may be from any individual found on the recommended list below.
+References should be from individuals who have the ability to evaluate the candidate's academic abilities including written and oral communication skills, motivation, integrity, intellectual curiosity, empathy, problem solving and critical thinking skills at the collegiate level.
 Due to the PharmCAS limit of four LORs accepted from each applicant, the applicant may need to send additional LORs directly to WVU in order to meet WVU LOR requirements.
-Those applicants are required to send them to the address below by March 1, 2018, deadline.
+Those applicants are required to send them to Jennifer Clutter at the address below by March 1, 2018, deadline.